READING, PA (July 12, 2022) — Berks County Community Foundation’s Nonprofit Management Certificate is back and better than ever.

-Join Berks County Community Foundation and instructors from The Nonprofit Center at LaSalle University for an eleven-month professional development opportunity designed exclusively for Berks County’s nonprofit executive directors and high-potential staff members.
+This fall, join the Community Foundation and instructors from The Nonprofit Center at LaSalle University for a ten-month professional development opportunity designed exclusively for Berks County’s nonprofit executive directors and high-potential staff members.

 - Three group lunches at the Community Foundation

 - Six daylong in-person nonprofit management classes led by faculty members from The Nonprofit Center at LaSalle, all held at the Community Foundation’s office in Reading, breakfast and lunch provided